jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 # Players Library (`LibPlayers.galaxy`):
 Commands that are related to Players, eg, scoreboard, respawn timer, etc

-## (`togglemassquest` | `tmq`)
+## (`togglemassquest` | `tmq`) `[stacks]`
 #### Description:
-Toggle mass quest completion mode.
-This can gives player 1600 quest stacks per second.
+Toggle mass quest completion mode to give stack every game tick (0.0625s).
 >Note: This is useful on heroes with actual infinite stacking such as Zuljin or Nazeebo.
-However due to Integer overflow, after reached certain amount for the quest, the actual functionality will be overflowed, such as Nazeebo HP reduced to 1 if having max stacks with lv4 extra HP per stacltalent
+However due to Integeroverflow, after reached certain amount for the quest, the actual functionality will be overflowed, such as Nazeebo HP reduced to 1 if having max stacks with lv4 extra HP per stacltalent

 #### Parameters:
-    None
+    [stacks]
+    	Required:	false
+    	Type:		integer
+    	Usage:		The amount of stack to be added every game tick (0.0626s)
+    	Default:	1
 #### Examples:
-    > tmq
+    > tmq 10
-    	(Toggle mass quest completion mode.)
+    	(Enable mass quest completion mode and give 10 stacks every game tick if not enabled)
     > togglemassquest
-    	(Toggle mass quest completion mode.)
+    	(Disable mass quest completion mode if enabled)
 ## (`setmasteryring` | `smr`) `<MasteryRingLevel>`
 #### Description:
 Set the Mastery Ring level.
 The ring below the hero will be automatically updated.